 'Having had cancer myself, I was delighted to become part of a charity which puts the patient at the heart of everything it does, and cares for the carers too.'

-She is Chairman of the Royal Free Charity, trustee of the Koestler Trust, trustee of the Olswang Foundation, special adviser to the Prison Reform Trust and has been a member of the Board of the Institute of Employment Studies and of several other charities, including Cancerlink which merged with Macmillan in 2001.
+She is Chairman of the Royal Free Charity, trustee of the Nuffield Trust, trustee of the Koestler Trust, trustee of the Olswang Foundation, special adviser to the Prison Reform Trust and has been a member of the Board of the Institute of Employment Studies and of several other charities, including Cancerlink which merged with Macmillan in 2001.

 Julia has herself had cancer.
 She is also a part time employment judge, lives in London and is married with three children.

 Simon was appointed to the Board in May 2010, and became Treasurer in January 2011.
 He chairs the Audit Commitee and also sits on the Finance & Legal Committee, Nominations and Remuneration Committees.

 Simon read Philosophy, Politics and Economics at Oriel College, Oxford, graduating in 1975.
 He then qualified as a Chartered Accountant at Price Waterhouse in London.
 In 1979 he joined the Swire Group where he held senior positions in Tokyo, California and Hong Kong.
 He then joined Jardine Fleming Ltd in Hong Kong as Finance Director and was later appointed Chief Operating Officer.

 In 2001 he returned to the United Kingdom and was appointed Chief Executive of The London Metal Exchange until he stepped down in 2006.
-More recently he has been Chief Executive of the China Now Festival and holds non-executive directorships in Kazakhmys plc, Marex Group Limited, The Morgan Crucible Company plc, Coats plc and PZ Cussons plc.
+More recently he has been Chief Executive of the China Now Festival and is a non-executive director of Marex Spectron plc, and chairman of Kaz Minernals plc and GMS plc.

 Simon is married with three children and lives in Bath.